hpparvi/PyTransit/README.md

 - All (well, most of, but this'll be improved) the functionality is now documented in Jupyter notebooks available in [GitHub](https://github.com/hpparvi/PyTransit/tree/master/notebooks).
 - TESS modelling examples using `pytransit.lpf.TESSLPF`.

-**Lop posterior function (LPF) classes**
-- The `pytransit.lpf` (LogPosteriorFunction) module contains classes that can be used directly to carry out Bayesian transit analyses.
-They can also be used as a starting point for more complex models, and have been written to be easily extendable.

 ## Features